VieClus/VieClus/README.md

 Once you installed the packages, just type ``./compile_withcmake.sh``

+To compile without MPI support (using pseudo_mpi.h), use:
+``./compile_withcmake.sh NOMPI``

+**Note:** MPI support is preferred as it enables the parallel algorithm which typically yields better solutions.

 Once you did that you can try to run the following command:

+With MPI support:
 ``mpirun -n 2 ./deploy/vieclus examples/astro-ph.graph --time_limit=60``

+Without MPI support:
+``./deploy/vieclus examples/astro-ph.graph --time_limit=60``

 For a description of the graph format please have a look into the manual.